 Become a Pharmacy Technician

 Becoming a pharmacist is a rewarding career, both financially and spiritually.
-However, completing an advanced graduate degree takes not only the ability to handle its academic rigor, but also takes time and a large investment of funds.
+However, completing an advanced graduate degree requires not only the ability to handle its academic rigor but also time and a significant investment of funds.

 Pharmacy technicians may interact with patients, taking necessary information to fill prescriptions, keep track of a pharmacy’s inventory, use computer software to track patients and their confidential health data, and process purchases for patients.